 Trainee Awards at Sleep

 SRS Trainee Awards at SLEEP are intended to help young investigators offset the cost of attending SLEEP, the Annual Meeting of the Associated Professional Sleep Societies.
-Each year during SLEEP, the SRS hosts the SRS Trainee Symposia Series to benefit researchers and scientists as they begin their careers.
+Each year, the SRS hosts the SRS Trainee Symposia Series to benefit researchers and scientists as they begin their careers.

 Trainee Merit Award

-Trainee Merit Awards are financial awards which are approximately the cost of registration for SLEEP 2020, a certificate, and recognition in an SRS Update.
-To be eligible for a Trainee Merit Award, trainees must have submitted an abstract for the SLEEP 2020 meeting; complete/submit the application, attend the full Trainee Day, and submit an evaluation.
-View the full schedule here and register by clicking here.
+Trainee Merit Awards are financial awards which are approximately the cost of registration for SLEEP 2021, a certificate, and recognition in an SRS Update.
+To be eligible for a Trainee Merit Award, trainees must have submitted an abstract for the SLEEP 2021 meeting; complete/submit the application, attend virtual Trainee Day, and submit an evaluation.
+Registration will open in March 2021.

 SLEEP Meeting Mentor Program (SMMP) Award

 The Sleep Meeting Mentor Program offers a unique opportunity to interact with a faculty mentor in sleep and circadian research at the SLEEP meeting.
 This program was developed to facilitate networking and career development opportunities (e.g., CV review, grant development ideas, etc.) for trainees who show strong potential for a career in sleep and circadian research, but need additional mentorship not available at their home institution.
 If selected, the matching of mentees and mentors will be done based on mentor availability.
 No guarantees are made that the mentee trainee will be matched with one of their named ideal mentors.
-Please note, while it is our hope that the trainee/faculty connection will continue past the meeting, the goal of this program is to provide brief mentorship during SLEEP 2020.
+Please note, while it is our hope that the trainee/faculty connection will continue past the meeting, the goal of this program is to provide brief mentorship during SLEEP 2021.
+You can indicate interest in this program by submitting an application.

 Undergraduate Trainee Travel Award

 This award is offered for undergraduate trainees with an interest in pursuing a career in sleep or circadian rhythms.
-Trainees will be offered up to $1,000 reimbursement for registration fees, travel, and lodging costs associated with attending SLEEP 2020.
-To be eligible for the Undergraduate Trainee Travel Award, trainees must complete and submit an application, attend the full Trainee Day (Sunday, June 14, 2020 in Philadelphia, PA) and submit an evaluation form on site.
+Trainees will be offered up to $1000 reimbursement for registration fees, travel, and lodging costs associated with attending SLEEP.
+To be eligible for the Undergraduate Trainee Travel Award, trainees must complete and submit the application, attend the Trainee Symposia Series (Trainee Day) ,and submit an evaluation form on site.
 Trainees who have never attended Trainee Day and who do not have any outside funding to attend SLEEP will be given preference for this award, but all undergraduates are encouraged to apply.
-Trainees are welcome to apply to this award in addition to the Trainee Merit Award, but will only be awarded one.
+Trainees are welcome to apply to this award in addition to the Trainee Merit award but will only be awarded one.